-Just beyond the Marriott’s Beach Place Towers and the upper-crust lifestyle of the Ritz Carlton Hotel; passed the curb side restaurants where well-dressed people enjoy fine dining, consuming appetizers, such as beef carpaccio, or oysters on the half-shell with vinaigrette; I found myself in my rented vehicle heading passed Sebastian and Alhambra on North Atlantic Boulevard, and turning left onto Seville Street.
+Just beyond the Marriott’s Beach Place Towers and the upper-crust lifestyle of the Ritz Carlton Hotel, passed the curb side restaurants where well-dressed people enjoy fine dining, consuming appetizers, such as beef carpaccio, or oysters on the half-shell with vinaigrette; I found myself in my rented vehicle heading past Sebastian and Alhambra on North Atlantic Boulevard and turning left onto Seville Street.

 It took some time, but eventually, I was greeted by an incredibly short woman with short hair and yellowed, crooked teeth.
 She spoke with a heavy French accent and advised me to the rules of the establishment.
-As well, she reminded me there are no cleaning services on Sundays.
-She advised me that the towels, sheets, pillows, pillowcases, and comforters are to remain in the room.
+She reminded me there are no cleaning services on Sundays.
+She also advised me that the towels, sheets, pillows, pillowcases and comforters are to remain in the room.
 Otherwise I would be charged for any missing items.
 There are no phones in the rooms, but there is a television.
 There is no such thing as room service or hotel concierge, but then again, I was not here for a vacation.

 Once wealthy and worldly, his poetic alcoholism sunk him into his one bedroom flat, complete with a bathroom, a small but empty refrigerator, a white tiled floor, a microwave, a paper cup, and perhaps the clothes he wore were the same as the ones after his release from the county lockup.

-Through the front doors of my mother’s residence known as Grand Court Village, I signed my name in the visors log.
-Next, I spoke with the administration as well as the nurses who assured me my mother is getting the proper care, and as I walked down the long corridor towards room 76, I thought about the unfairness of age, passing the quietly sat residents, and acknowledging each of them as they watched me move through the hallway.
+Through the front doors of my Mother’s residence known as Grand Court Village, I signed my name in the visitors log.
+Next, I spoke with the administration as well as the nurses who assured me my Mother is getting the proper care, and as I walked down the long corridor towards room 76, I thought about the unfairness of age, passing the quietly sat residents, and acknowledging each of them as they watched me move through the hallway.

 This Monday was her birthday….

-I saw the beauty of palm trees and felt my toes dig into sand.
+I saw the beauty of palm trees and felt my toes dig into the sand.